geoserver/geoserver/doc/en/developer/source/policies/security.rst

 Vulnerability reporting and discussion
 --------------------------------------

-Our security policy asks the community to take care in reporting and discussion of security vulnerabilities:
+Our security policy asks the community to take care in the reporting and discussion of security vulnerabilities:

  **Reporting a Vulnerability**

- If you encounter a security vulnerability in GeoServer please take care to report it in a responsible fashion:
+ If you encounter a security vulnerability in GeoServer, please take care to report it in a responsible fashion:

- 1. Keep exploit details out of public mailing lists and issue tracker.
+ 1. Keep exploit details out of public mailing lists and the Jira issue tracker.

  2. There are two options to report a security vulnerability: